-One of the most important international trade considerations is how you are going to get paid for your exports.
-While relying on cash up front may eliminate the risk of non-payment, it limits your universe of potential customers since it can cause cash flow and other problems for the buyers.
+One of the most important considerations when it comes to international trade is how you are going to get paid for your exports.
+While relying on cash up front may eliminate the risk of non-payment, it limits your universe of potential customers as it can cause cash flow and other problems for buyers.

-There are five primary methods of payment in international trade that range from most to least secure.
-Of course, the most secure method for the exporter is the least secure method for the importer and vice versa.
-They key is striking the right balance for both sides.
-This article focuses on letters of credit.
+There are five primary methods of payment in international trade that range from most to least secure: cash in advance, letter of credit, documentary collection or draft, open account and consignment.
+Of course, the most secure method for the exporter is the least secure for the importer and vice versa.
+The key is to strike the right balance for both sides.
+This article focuses on letters of credit (LCs).

 The Advantages of a Letter of Credit

-This method also protects the importer since the documents required to trigger payment provide evidence that goods have been shipped as agreed.
-However, because LCs have opportunities for discrepancies, which may negate payment to the exporter, documents should be prepared by trained professionals.
+This method also protects the importer because the documents required to trigger payment provide evidence that goods have been shipped as agreed.
+However, because LCs open up the potential for discrepancies, which may negate payment to the exporter, documents should be prepared by trained professionals.

-Discrepant documents, literally not having an "i dotted and t crossed," may negate the bank's payment obligation.
-That's why many export companies utilize export documentation and compliance software to ensure their export paperwork is accurate and complete.
+Discrepant documents—literally not having an "i dotted and t crossed"—may negate the bank's payment obligation.
+That's why many export companies use export documentation and compliance software to ensure their export paperwork is accurate and complete.